 So what’s next on the blog?

-With fall just right around the corner my next post will cover how to create a fall table scape and other easy to do fall crafts!
+With fall just right around the corner, my next post will cover how to create a fall tablescape.
+Plus I will share other easy to do fall crafts!
 I hope you will join me then.
 As always, thanks for following along!

 If you are fortunate enough to find real wood shelves, count yourself lucky!
-This is the first time I’ve tried chalk paint on particle board with the fake woodgrain paper on top…here’s hoping for little or no problems!
+This is the first time I’ve tried chalk paint on particle board with the fake woodgrain paper on top.
+Here’s hoping for little or no problems!
 I will update the post if any issues should arise.
-But, since these aren’t going to get a lot of wear and tear, I think they should do just fine **fingers crossed**.
+Since these aren’t going to get a lot of wear and tear, I think they should do just fine. **fingers crossed**